 Yosemite National Park 3 Day Itinerary: Meadows

-Cook’s Meadow is located near the Valley and it is a beautiful place for a stroll.
+Cook’s Meadow is located near the Valley and it is a beautiful place for a stroll in a Yosemite 3 Day Itinerary.
 Visitors can enjoy stunning views of Yosemite Falls, Half Dome, Glacier Point, and Sentinel Rock.

 What sets this place apart from other areas in the park is the colours of the grass together with the surrounding trees.
 In spring the area is covered in wildflowers and the meadow is filled with reds, oranges and yellows of every shade.
 In the late afternoon, deer can be spotted grazing.